Lamborghini Murciélago: Murciélago LP 670–4 SuperVeloce (2009–2010)

 At the 2009 Geneva Motor Show, Lamborghini unveiled a high performance variant of the Murciélago, the LP 670–4 SuperVeloce.
 The SV moniker had previously appeared on the Diablo SV, as well as the Miura SV.
 The SV variants are more track-oriented than the normal production variants and are usually produced in limited numbers.

-The SuperVeloce's 6496 cc V12 engine generates a maximum power output 670 PS at 8,000 rpm and 660 Nm of torque at 6,500 rpm, due to revised valve timing and upgraded intake system.
+The SuperVeloce's 6496 cc V12 engine generates a maximum power output of 670 PS at 8,000 rpm and 660 Nm of torque at 6,500 rpm, due to revised valve timing and an upgraded intake system.
 The air intakes were made bigger for better brake cooling and the front spoiler extended much farther for improved downforce.
 The engine cover was specially designed for the SV and consisted of three hexagonal plexiglass plates supported by a carbon fibre framework.
 The car's weight was also reduced by 100 kg through the extensive use of carbon fibre inside and out.
 A new, lighter exhaust system also helps in saving weight.
 The interior was also trimmed in Alcantara as a weight saving measure.
 As a result of the extensive weight loss, the SV has a power-to-weight ratio of 429 hp/long ton.
 The LP 640's optional 15-inch carbon-ceramic disc brakes with 6 piston callipers came as standard equipment with the car.
-In its June 2009 issue, Car and Driver magazine estimated that the LP 670–4 SV is capable of accelerating to 96 km/h from a standing start in just 3.0 seconds and on to 161 km/h in 7.2 seconds.
+In its June 2009 issue, Car and Driver magazine estimated that the LP 670–4 SV is capable of accelerating to 60 mph from a standing start in 3.0 seconds and on to 100 mph in 7.2 seconds.
 Subsequent testing by Road & Track revealed a 0-60 mph time of 3.1 seconds and a quarter mile time of 10.9 seconds at 129.4 mph.
 Lamborghini claimed a top speed of 342 km/h when the car is fitted with an optional smaller spoiler, or 337 km/h with the standard Aeropack spoiler.

 According to Maurizio Reggiani, head of Lamborghini R&D at the time, the LP 670–4 SV's steering was tuned for high-speed sensitivity.
 The original production plan of the ultimate Murciélago was limited to 350 cars.
-However, an Instagram page known as "@murcielagosv.registry" has been tracking the exact number of LP 670-4s and as of 2023 there have been 261 units found so far.
-The initial plan of 350 units was scrapped due to the factory requiring to make room for the Aventador's assembly line which is the Murcielago's successor.
+However, an Instagram page known as "@murcielagosv.registry" has been tracking the exact number of LP 670-4s and as of 2025 there have been 268 units found so far.
+The initial plan of 350 units was scrapped due to the factory requiring to make room for the Aventador's assembly line which is the Murciélago's successor.
 The chassis numbers of the total cars manufactured do not represent manufacturing order.